hugoam/kiui/README.md

 ## Disclaimer
-This is a very early work-in-progress and is provided with no guarantee whatsoever of usability or even compilability Everything, from the namespaces to the class interfaces should be expected to undergo complete modification in the coming weeks
+This is a very early work-in-progress and is provided with no guarantee whatsoever of usability or even compilability.
+Everything, from the namespaces to the class interfaces should be expected to undergo complete modification in the coming weeks.
-It is, as of now, completely undocumented apart from the present overview
+It is, as of now, completely undocumented apart from the present overview.

 kiUi
 ====